 Yangquan Shanxi, China Travel Guide

-Yangquan's most recognizable landmarks weave together war history, local heritage, and natural splendor.
+Yangquan's most recognizable landmarks weave together the history of the military, local heritage, and natural splendor.
 These sites offer a window into the city's character.

-Must-visit sites present historical and cultural context, inviting exploration and understanding of the region's past.
+Must-tour sites present historical and cultural context, inviting exploration and appreciation of the region's past.

 Not widely known for major archaeological sites open for international tourists.